Samsung SDI

 Overview

-Samsung SDI is one of the world's largest manufacturers of lithium-ion batteries for electric vehicles and energy storage systems, and a significant downstream consumer of cobalt originating from the Democratic Republic of Congo.
-A subsidiary of the Samsung Group conglomerate, the company has evolved from its origins in consumer electronics into a cornerstone of the global EV battery supply chain, competing directly with Chinese giants CATL and BYD, as well as its South Korean rival LG Energy Solution.
+Samsung SDI is a major manufacturer of lithium-ion batteries for electric vehicles and energy storage systems, with cobalt exposure through nickel-manganese-cobalt battery chemistries.
+A subsidiary of the Samsung Group conglomerate, the company has evolved from its origins in consumer electronics into a major participant in the global EV battery supply chain, competing with Chinese manufacturers such as CATL and BYD, as well as its South Korean rival LG Energy Solution.
+Any DRC-origin cobalt linkage should be verified through supplier, refiner, and company disclosures.

 Samsung SDI's strategic importance extends beyond pure market share.
 Its partnerships with European and American automakers, particularly BMW and Stellantis, place the company at the centre of Western efforts to build EV supply chains that are less dependent on Chinese processing and manufacturing.
 The company's manufacturing expansion into Hungary and the United States, including its StarPlus Energy joint venture with Stellantis in Kokomo, Indiana, reflects the broader geopolitical competition over battery supply chain localisation that is reshaping how DRC minerals flow through global value chains.